daniyal-fahim/Compilor-Construction-Project/03_parsers.md

 ## 10. Conclusion

-The LogicEval parser demonstrates a well-structured implementation of recursive descent parsing with explicit precedence handling.
+The LogicHorizon parser demonstrates a well-structured implementation of recursive descent parsing with explicit precedence handling.
 The design choices—LL(1) grammar, precedence climbing, and single-pass parsing—provide an excellent balance of simplicity, efficiency, and educational value.
 The clear correspondence between grammar productions and parsing methods makes the parser easy to understand and maintain, while the O(n) time complexity ensures efficient processing of source programs.

 The parsing technique successfully handles the core challenges of expression parsing: operator precedence, associativity, and syntactic ambiguity resolution.
 This implementation serves as a solid foundation for students learning compiler construction, demonstrating practical application of parsing theory in a real-world compiler context.